October, 2005

 Talking as we walked, I listened to the way our voices and the sound of splashing water echoed down the tunnel.
 A small patch of foam floated by on the water's surface.
 We passed a sidepipe or two, where water splattered down from a dropshaft above.
 In turn, we stepped over an errant sandbag that had blocked the flow of water and created a small dam, backing up a small lake of foam-covered water.
 I spotted a strange white shape in the dark ahead, which turned out to be a large clump of white foam.
 I remarked that someone had probably been washing their car and the soapy water had drained into the storm sewer, creating the foam.

-This guess seemed plausible, until we walked a few more meters and spied an impossibly large white mass in the tunnel ahead.
-As we approached, I almost couldn't believe my eyes.
 A huge buildup of the mysterious foam blocked the tunnel ahead, from floor to celing.
 Curious, I ventured into the frothy stuff, stopping when it became waist-deep.
 I noticed that the foam was leaving a strange white residue on my pants, which didn't brush off.
 I was just able to see overtop of the white mass, and noted that the tunnel seemed to end a few meters beyond.
 Unwilling to become coated in the strange white stuff, tiny particles of which were becoming airborne, I retreated to take some photos from a safer distance.
 After posing for a few photos, Nancy Drew commented that she was getting a headache from the foul air.

 We decided to turn back, and discussed the strange foam as we walked.
 Nancy Drew did her best to splash me with drain water, in an effort to wash the strange white film off my pants.
 I doubt the foam was a natural occurance, and wondered what chemical or soap was causing it- and where it was coming from.